 Upcoming Application deadlines:

-- July 1, 2018 - starting 4+1 Fall 2018 and graduating with BS in May 2019.
+- Nov 1, 2018 - starting 4+1 Spring 2019 and graduating with BS in December 2019.
 This is a final deadline date.
 Students are encouraged to apply sooner.

-- Nov 1, 2018 - starting 4+1 spring 2019 and graduating with BS in Dec 2019.
+- June 1, 2019 - starting 4+1 Fall 2019 and graduating with BS in May 2020.
 This is a final deadline date.
 Students are encouraged to apply sooner.

 The accelerated BS in Public Service and Public Policy and Master of Public Administration degree program allows high-achieving undergraduate students to apply to the accelerated program once they have completed 81 credit hours of undergraduate coursework.

 This will occur typically in the second semester of the students' junior year.
 To be eligible, students must have a cumulative ASU GPA of 3.4 or higher upon completion of 84 credits.

 The accelerated program allows undergraduates in the PSPP major to share 12 credit hours with the Master of Public Administration degree.
 Potentially, students can complete the additional 30 credits (42 credits total) and graduate with an MPA degree within one calendar year after graduating with the B.S., if enrolled in a full-time status.
 Students apply to the program in the second semester of their junior year, after completing 84 credit hours.
 Once admitted as a graduate student, they will take 12 hours of graduate credit in their senior year.

 - Apply before November 1, 2018 (if you have completed at least 84 credits).